fenago/kubernetes-course/md/Lab_6.md

 annotations.
 These are important skills that will help you manage your Kubernetes objects more efficiently.

-In the following chapters, as we become familiar with more Kubernetes objects such as Deployments and Services, we will see the further application of labels and label selectors while organizing pods for deployment or discovery.
+In the following labs, as we become familiar with more Kubernetes objects such as Deployments and Services, we will see the further application of labels and label selectors while organizing pods for deployment or discovery.